osg-htc/user-documentation/documentation/PATh/overview/references/workload-overview.md

 # PATh Workload Overview

 To get the most of your PATh Credit Allocation your computational workload will need to be updated to a High Throughput Computing (HTC) model.
-The goal of adopting the HTC model is to minimize the resource usage of each job you run, and running 1000s of those jobs in parallel across all of our resources.
+The result of adopting the HTC model is a workload that can be run and managed on distributed resources in parallel.

 ## HTC Workload Composition